Borja Mayoral: Loan to Levante

-On 31 August 2018, Mayoral was loaned to fellow top division side Levante UD for the season.
-He scored his first goal on 9 December in a 4–4 draw with SD Eibar.
+On 31 August 2018, Mayoral was loaned to fellow top division side Levante for the season.
+He scored his first goal on 9 December in a 4–4 draw with Eibar.

 The loan was extended for another season on 29 July 2019.
-He recorded his best La Liga figures of eight goals in 34 games in 2019–20, starting with a 3–2 loss at his parent club on 14 September and also including a 3–1 home win over leaders FC Barcelona on 2 November.
+He recorded his best La Liga figures of eight goals in 34 games in 2019–20, starting with a 3–2 loss at his parent club on 14 September and also including a 3–1 home win over leaders Barcelona on 2 November.

 Loan to Roma

-On 2 October 2020, Real Madrid loaned Mayoral to A.S.
-Roma until 30 June 2022.
+On 2 October 2020, Real Madrid loaned Mayoral to Roma until 30 June 2022.
 The loan fee was €2 million, with the option to buy for €15 million in the first year or €20 million in the second.
-He scored 10 goals in 31 games in his first Serie A season as they came 7th, including braces in home an away victories over F.C.
-Crotone and a 4–3 home victory over Spezia Calcio.
-He was joint top scorer with 7 goals in 13 appearances in the 2020–21 UEFA Europa League, including braces against CFR Cluj in the group stage and FC Shakhtar Donetsk in the last 16.
+He scored 10 goals in 31 games in his first Serie A season as they came 7th, including braces in home an away victories over Crotone and a 4–3 home victory over Spezia.
+He was joint top scorer with 7 goals in 13 appearances in the 2020–21 UEFA Europa League, including braces against Cluj in the group stage and Shakhtar Donetsk in the last 16.

 In 2021–22, Mayoral played almost only as a substitute under new manager José Mourinho.
-He contributed one goal to their victorious run in the inaugural UEFA Europa Conference League, in a 3–2 dead rubber group win away to PFC CSKA Sofia.
+He contributed one goal to their victorious run in the inaugural UEFA Europa Conference League, in a 3–2 dead rubber group win away to CSKA Sofia.

 Loan to Getafe

-On 13 January 2022, Mayoral returned to his home province, with La Liga team Getafe CF taking over the rest of his loan.
-He played all 18 remaining games of the season as the team moved away from relegation, scoring six times including three minutes into his debut in a 4–2 home win over Granada CF on 20 January, and both of a win at RC Celta de Vigo on 20 April.
+On 13 January 2022, Mayoral returned to his home province, with La Liga team Getafe taking over the rest of his loan.
+He played all 18 remaining games of the season as the team moved away from relegation, scoring six times including three minutes into his debut in a 4–2 home win over Granada on 20 January, and both of a win at Celta Vigo on 20 April.

 Getafe

 On 1 August 2022, Mayoral permanently joined Getafe, signing a five-year contract.
+In the 2023–24 season, he became the top scorer for his club, as he also set a new personal best in La Liga by scoring 15 goals.